 Lastly, I use the Golden Ratio to help me decide the placement, size, and length of key elements in a logo.

-So you want to use the Golden Ratio?
+So, you want to use the Golden Ratio in Logo Design?

 Incorporating the Golden Ratio into your workflow will help you make quicker and better design decisions.

 Wondering how you can use the Golden Ratio in your next logo to create a more harmonious and pleasing design?

 To really understand it, I would suggest first studying the Master’s logos such as Paul Rand and Saul Bass and observe the Golden Ratio in their work.
 The goal is to train your eye to see.

 Trace the logos and make note of what you discover.
 Did the logo use the Golden Ratio at all?
 Did multiple parts of the logo intersect the points within the Golden Ratio?